bareebaree/halluciTATE/README.md

 Going through the analyse_structures.ipynb after analyse_sequencess will reproduce the analysis on structures in the paper.
 Foldseek should be installed independently.

+Replace the hard-coded filepaths in with where many of these additional programmes have stored data and results in these notebooks.
+In future builds I will build relative paths in to handle these.